DMK vows to dislodge AIADMK govt from power, make Stalin CM | Politics

 "This general council condemns the AIADMK government for causing an overall setback to the socio-economic and industrial growth in Tamil Nadu... for corruption in tenders of all departments,"a resolution said,adding that those behind the "coronavirus pandemic corruption" would be made to answer.
 Another resolution alleged that the AIADMK government was an embodiment of corruption and extravagance that pushed the people into an unending cycle of hassles.

-Duraimurugan has held severalposts in the DMK, including that of principal secretary and deputy general secretary and he is a former State Minister and nine time MLA.
-The 82-year-old Duraimurugan, an advocateby profession, resigned from the post of treasurer in March to enable him contest for the post of general secretary.
+Duraimurugan has held several posts in the DMK, including that of principal secretary and deputy general secretary and he is a former State Minister and nine time MLA.
+The 82-year-old Duraimurugan resigned from the post of treasurer in March to enable him contest for the post of general secretary.

 The post had fallen vacant following the demise of top leader K Anbazhagan in March, who held that post for over four decades.
 DMK's Parliamentary Party leader T R Baalu and the party's Villupuram district strongman K Ponmudi have held several positions in the party organisation.